Why should I enroll in graduate studies in Biology?

 Yes, there are annual tuition and incidental fees for each new academic year.
 The academic year duration is from September 1st – August 31st.

-This information can be found at: School of Graduate Studies – 2016-17 Fees and Tuition
+This information can be found at: 2017-18 Graduate Program Fees and Tuition.

 Final confirmations of fees are determined on an annual basis for the academic year.